 It DID not include ultrasounds or labs, so that’s something to discuss with your provider.
-All of these things were covered by CHM (they include two ultrasounds unless complications indicate more are needed), we just had to submit these bills separately.
+All of these things were shared by CHM (they include two ultrasounds unless complications indicate more are needed), we just had to submit these bills separately.

 If you are in the Denver area, I strongly recommend Bella Natural Women’s Care.

 There were multiple times that I had to contact CHM with questions, and they were always really quick to get back to me.
 A couple of times, we were required to pay something fast in order to get a discount, and they were able to work with me to get this worked out.

 I think that health share ministries are getting more familiar by hospitals and providers.
 I only had a couple of experiences where people gave me a side-eye and acted like I was crazy.
 For the most part, people were at least familiar with how they worked.